jacoblinnabary/JCOBB_PDB_DRONE/README.md

 Purpose:
 This board simplifies wiring, reduces mess, and provides a mechanically solid mounting point for both the microcontroller and the high-current ESC connections in a compact drone platform.

+Future changes: Replacing ground and power traces with planes, and adding thermal relief to pads.
+This will allow for higher currents and easier routing of other traces.
+Standardizing the distance of the extra pins next to the nano, and matching the distances found on breadboards/protoboards.
+Ultimately, switching out the Arduino Nano to an STM32 would allow for add ons to be done easier.